plazi/BLR-website/project_description.md

 1. Zenodeo - OpenBioDiv, so we can have a list of treatment IDs to be queried based on current, most acceptable hypotheses of taxonomic classification.
 2. Zenodeo - GBIF, so we can translate institutuons' full names into collection codes, and then, query Zenodeo.
-3. Integrate Synospecies to allow complementing taxonomic names with all their variants (synonomys, current name, etc.)
+3. Integrate Synospecies to allow complementing taxonomic names with all their variants (synonomys, current name, etc.).
+See solution [here](https://github.com/plazi/BLR-website/blob/master/synospecies_integration.md).

 ### Related projects: